 We create a world of dignity and compassion by putting people to work.
 Goodwill invests in our community by: turning donated goods into work opportunities, forming and expanding job creation centers, through innovative programming and services, and development of leaders.

-Compassion, Achievement, Potential, Integrity & Dignity
+Compassion, Achievement, Potential, Integrity and Dignity

 Our Organizational Strategy is focused on: